NodeBE4/opinion/_posts/2022-09-19-EnclavedMicrostate.md

 ----- __826.1__ -----2022-09-25 01:29:46+08:00:

-Changeling_Wil is, ByzantineBasileus isn't.
+~~Changeling_Wil is, ByzantineBasileus isn't.~~

-source: am a (largely dormant) BH mod
+~~source: am a (largely dormant) BH mod~~

+Yeah so dormant I legit forgot he wasn't.

+----- __826.2__ -----2022-09-25 20:23:50+08:00:

+No wait shit he isn't, I'm thinking of all the other mods that start with a C. I have been a disinformation dump today.

 ### 827: [Why were early website names so on the nose, and how did they become so abstract in current times?](https://old.reddit.com/r/AskHistorians/comments/xmg0io/why_were_early_website_names_so_on_the_nose_and/), submitted on 2022-09-24 10:01:56+08:00.